MicrosoftDocs/windows-itpro-docs/windows/keep-secure/windows-defender-in-windows-10.md

 ---
 title: Windows Defender in Windows 10 (Windows 10)
-description: This topic provides an overview of Windows Defender, including a list of system requirements and new features. ms.assetid: 6A9EB85E-1F3A-40AC-9A47-F44C4A2B55E2 ms.prod: W10 ms.mktglfcycl: manage
+description: This topic provides an overview of Windows Defender including a list of system requirements and new features.
+MSHAttr: PreferredLib /library
+ms.assetid: 6A9EB85E-1F3A-40AC-9A47-F44C4A2B55E2
+ms.prod: W10
+ms.mktglfcycl: manage